RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 Trying to ratchet down on the tension, Trouble decided to try and talk about something pleasant rather than let everyone stew in silence.

 "What was Bug like when she was younger, Miss Bruce?"
-She realised after letting the words out, that she hoped Bug had been right in their guess of if Sinéad was married and kicked herself for not having the courage to call her by her first name.
+She realized after letting the words out, that she hoped Bug had been right in their guess of if Sinéad was married and kicked herself for not having the courage to call her by her first name.

 "What?"
 Sinéad turned to look at Trouble like they'd forgotten she was sitting there.
 "Uhh...she was a gift."
-Her eyes back on the road as she spoke, but with a far away look Trouble recognised seeing her father making a lot.
+Her eyes back on the road as she spoke, but with a far away look Trouble recognized seeing her father making a lot.
 "She would push herself to the limit a lot.
 Then snap and start fights, then chill and repeat.
 She had a lot happen to her at such a young age.
 But she never trusted me enough to let me keep her."

 "Is that why you don't share a last name?"
 Brun piped up from the back seat.
+Trouble could feel Brun's grip on her seat ratchet higher that same tension from before.
 "I know she changed her name, but she didn't change it to be like you."
 She seemed angry, Trouble wasn't sure if they were angry at the lack of progress or that Bug's mom had been so close this whole time and still absent.
 "She literally changed her name to be No Last Name.
 She didn't feel welcome in any family, and you think you can claim to be her mom."

 Sinéad looked equally angry, but held her tongue.